Solving Probabilistic Verification Problems of Neural Networks using Branch and Bound: Preliminaries and Problem Statement

-Irrespective of their relative precision, bound propagation approaches such as interval arithmetic, \AlgorithmName{DeepPoly}~\cite{SinghGehrPueschelEtAl2019}, and \CROWN*{} are incomplete according to \cref{defn:complete}.
+\textbf{Branch and Bound.} Bound propagation approaches, such as interval arithmetic and \CROWN*{}, are incomplete according to \cref{defn:sound-complete}.
 To obtain a complete verifier, bound propagation can be combined with \emph{branching} to gain completeness.
-This algorithmic framework is called \emph{branch and bound}~\cite{LandDoig2010,MorrisonJacobsonSauppeEtAl2016,BunelLuTurkaslanEtAl2020}.
-In branch and bound, when the computed bounds are inconclusive (\(\ell < 0 \leq u\)), the search space is split (\emph{branching}).
-The idea is that splitting improves the precision of the bounds for each part of the split (each \emph{branch}).
+This algorithmic framework is called \emph{branch and bound}~\cite{LandDoig2010,MorrisonJacobsonSauppeEtAl2016}.
+In branch and bound, the search space is split (\emph{branching}) when the computed bounds are inconclusive (\(\ell < 0 \leq u\)).
+The idea is that splitting improves the precision of the bounds for each part of the split (each \emph{branch}). \Textcite{BunelLuTurkaslanEtAl2020} provide an introduction to branch and bound for non-probabilistic neural network verification.
+The next section introduces our branch and bound algorithm for probabilistic neural network verification.

-\Cref{algo:bab} contains an abstract branch and bound algorithm for neural network verification.
-This algorithm has three subprocedures that we need to instantiate for running \cref{algo:bab}: \Select{}, \ComputeBounds{}, and \Split{}.
-One instantiation that yields a complete algorithm is selecting branches in a FIFO order, computing bounds using interval arithmetic and splitting the search space by bisecting the input space~\cite{WangPeiWhitehouseEtAl2018b}. \Textcite{XuZhangWangEtAl2021} present an improved complete branch and bound algorithm that selects branches in batches to utilise massively parallel hardware such as GPUs, computes bounds using a combined bound propagation and optimisation procedure, and splits the search space by splitting on hidden ReLU nodes in the network~\cite{WangPeiWhitehouseEtAl2018}.
-We refer to~\textcite{ZhangWangXuEtAl2022} for a state-of-the-art neural network verifier~\cite{MuellerBrixBakEtAl2022,BrixBakLiuEtAl2023} based on branch and bound.
-In the next section, we introduce a branch and bound algorithm for the probabilistic verification of neural networks.